minnojs/tutorials-minnojs/sequencer/readme.md

 ```

 The `mixer` property defines the type of the mixer (see the docs for a list of mixer types).
-The `data` property defines the sub-sequence; an array of elements (either plain objects or mixer objects themselves).
+The `data` property defines the sub-sequence; an array of elements (either plain objects, such as tasks, pages, and trials, or more mixers).
-The mixer transforms the sub-sequence and injects it into the ongoing sequence of elements.
+The mixer generates a sub-sequence and injects it into the ongoing sequence of elements.

-Let us see an example.
 One of the most useful mixers is the random mixer.
-In a nut shell, it takes a sub-sequence and randomizes the order of the elements within.
+It takes a sub-sequence and randomizes the order of the elements within.
 Following is a rudimentary use of a `random` mixer, it randomly displays either *Task 1* and then *Task 2* or *Task 2* and then *Task 1*.

 ```javascript